 # 5 Avoid the Buffet Restaurant!

 Another thing that I do on embarkation day is avoid the buffet restaurant.
 Most people, after embarking, want to go somewhere simple and easy to eat, so they head up to the buffet.
-It gets pretty crowded and crazy up in the buffet on embarkation day.
-However, most cruise lines actually open one or more of their normal restaurants at this time, and they’re much better places to eat because you can sit down and enjoy yourself and it’s not crazy madness with people rushing around, as can be the case in the buffet restaurant.
+It gets pretty crowded and crazy on embarkation day.
+However, most cruise lines actually open one or more of their normal restaurants at this time, and they’re much better places to eat because you can sit down and enjoy yourself.
 For me that’s a big way of making embarkation day feel a little bit more special, a little more relaxed and less stressful.

 # 6 Checking the Cabin and other Important aspects of the Cruise